-Fellows will receive a total of $50,000 for the 9-month 2011-2012 academic year, and will receive a check the end of each month.
+Fellows will receive a total of $50,000 for the 9-month academic year, and will receive a check at the end of each month.
 The fellowship covers tuition, recreation and computer fees.
 Employers are strongly encouraged to continue benefits, including health insurance.
-Health insurance is not covered by the Fellowship.
+Health insurance is not covered by the fellowship program.

 Where will I live?

 Scripps Fellows pay for their own housing and make their own housing arrangements.
 After a fellow is selected, the Center for Environmental Journalism will provide information about housing.
-A one-bedroom apartment in Boulder currently rents for about $900 per month, and two-bedroom apartments average $1200 per month.
+A one-bedroom apartment in Boulder currently rents for about $1,000 per month, and two-bedroom apartments average $1200 per month.
+(Of course, actual rental rates vary depending on location and other factors.)
 On-campus university housing is not available because demand exceeds supply.